QlikDeploymentFramework/Qlik-Deployment-Framework-Cloud/README.md

 * To identify spaces as containers just add the space name under `vG.SharedBaseVariablePath/ContainerMap.csv`
 * **Qlik Cloud spaces** as containers works but with limited subfoldersonly only global variables `vG.BasePath` and `vG.QVDPath` are generated and will work.
     - Mapp QDF container -> space by adding space name in `Prefix` and `ContainerName` under `vG.SharedBaseVariablePath/ContainerMap.csv` (no `AltPath` are specified in container map)
-* Use `$(include=$(vG.SharedBasePath)/InitLinkSkip.qvs);` to skip executing the initiation code to identify related containers are, this only works when Init has run successful once before in the same location
+* Use `$(include=$(vG.SharedBasePath)/InitLinkSkip.qvs);` to skip executing the initiation code that identifies related containers, this only works when initiation has run successful once in the same location

 ## QDF is a set of Qlik scripts and utilities that enables:
 Resource Sharing, Reuse, Organization, Structure and Standards providing an effective and efficient Qlik deployment.